Updated: January 16, 2020 (updated: eateries and places to go)

 Supermoon Bakehouse – If you’ve heard of Mr. Holmes Bakehouse (home of the half-croissant and half-muffin hybrid, cruffins) then you should have an idea of what Supermoon Bakehouse has to offer.
 You can’t go wrong with any of the pastries here!
 My favorite was the pistachio rose croissant and the cruffin was just as amazing.
 The flavors change frequently but you can find what their current offerings are through IG or FB.

 Sundaes & Cones – My favorite ice cream place when I’m in Manhattan.
-Taro and black sesame is my go to flavors
+Taro and black sesame are my go to flavors

 Soft Swerve – Ube and black sesame soft serve?
 Can’t go wrong with that